-How to invest in renewables and green energy
+How do I invest in renewables and green energy?

 There are several ways to invest in renewable energy, namely through direct investment in clean energy projects (though these are not commonly available to retail investors), buy shares in green energy companies, or choose to invest in renewable exchange traded funds (ETFs).

 Direct investment in renewable projects is often considered the most ‘low risk’, though this is debateable.

 Why would some consider them ‘low risk’?
 Take a large-scale solar project for example, once it is up and running there is very little likely to go wrong.